ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA data source configuration.md

 ## Configure OPC UA data source

-**Note:** You cannot modify OPC UA data source configurations manually.
-You must use the REST endpoints to add or edit the configuration.
+**Note:** To modify OPC UA data source configuration, you must use the REST endpoints to add or edit the configuration.

 Complete the following procedure to configure an OPC UA data source: